 Alongside these technological advances, that you’ll see in Pilum Spear design or Roman Glass, there was a considerable artistic culture.
 Firstly, art was used to demonstrate political power.
 For example, many statues were made of the emperors and senators.
 Additionally, like we do today, Roman people used art to decorate homes.
 We see examples of this in Herculaneum with mural paintings on domestic walls.

-Finally, art was also used to represent religious belief.
+Finally, art represented and celebrated Roman religious belief.
 Although Rome had no ‘one religion’ nor thought of religion in the same way we do.
 As the empire expanded, they added more gods to their pantheon, emperors became deified in the imperial cult and later they made the transition to Christianity.
 Art is a very good medium through which to recognise these shifts.
 For example, in a cemetery at Bahariya Oasis in the desert southwest of Cairo there was a discovery of many Roman ‘Egyptian’ mummies.
 The art and design of these sarcophaguses show the intertwining of Egyptian and Roman religion.

 Why Collect Roman Art?